cncf/tag-security/governance/charter.md

   * CNCF project ecosystem & landscape
   * Define security scenarios (e.g. network configuration, application security, service orchestration)
   * Block architecture(s) for secure access
-  * Highlight trade-offs (e.g. Expressability vs Explainability)
+  * Highlight trade-offs (e.g. Expressibility vs Explainability)
-  * Best practices and anti-patterns (potentially highlighing where there is disagreement on these)
+  * Best practices and anti-patterns (potentially highlighting where there is disagreement on these)
 * Security assessments of specific proposals or projects
 * Identify projects for consideration for CNCF
 * Cross-pollinate knowledge by participating and inviting people from other projects and SIGs to share security practices
-* Integrate relevant external standards, such as from CII or NIST, as part of educational resoruces and/or SIG processes
+* Integrate relevant external standards, such as from CII or NIST, as part of educational resources and/or SIG processes

 Given that the group is comprised of volunteers, specific requests from the TOC may be queued according to the bandwidth of the group.
 The co-chairs will